Services for Serious Mental Illness-ACT Teams

 “The ACT Team has saved my life … they have helped me to live independently in the community.” – CN Guidance client

-The purpose of the ACT teams is to deliver comprehensive and effective services to individuals who are diagnosed with severe mental illness and whose needs have not been well met by more traditional service delivery approaches.
+Assertive Community Treatment (ACT) provides mental health and substance use evidenced-based treatment delivered by a mobile, multidisciplinary team consisting of therapists, psychiatrists and nurse practitioners in psychiatry, care coordinators and peers specialists.
+The purpose of the ACT teams is to deliver comprehensive and effective services to individuals who struggle with serious mental illness and whose psychiatric needs have not been well met by more traditional service delivery approaches.

-Admission is managed through a local single point of access process (SPOA).
-Inpatient psychiatric units, mental health outpatient programs and other referral sources submit referrals for ACT services to the Single Point of Access Unit at the Nassau County Department of Mental Health, Chemical Dependency and Developmental Disabilities, 60 Charles Lindbergh Boulevard, Uniondale, New York 11553.
+Referrals for ACT I, FACT and Y-ACT teams are processed through the Adult Single Point of Access (SPOA) or Children’s SPOA Units of the Nassau County Department of Human Services Office of Mental Health, Chemical Dependency and Developmental Disabilities, 60 Charles Lindbergh Boulevard, Uniondale, New York 11553.